AlanLuu/lox-go/doc/net.md

 The following methods are defined in the built-in `net` class:
 - `net.dial(network, address)`, which takes in a network type string and an address string in the form of `<host>:<port>` for TCP and UDP networks and attempts to connect to the specified address using the specified network string, returning a connection object on success and throwing a runtime error on failure
     - The network string argument must be a valid network type string or else a runtime error is thrown
+- `net.dialOrNil(network, address)`, which takes in a network type string and an address string in the form of `<host>:<port>` for TCP and UDP networks and attempts to connect to the specified address using the specified network string, returning a connection object on success and returning `nil` on failure
+    - The network string argument must be a valid network type string or else a runtime error is thrown
 - `net.dialIP(network, ip, port)`, which takes in a network type string, an IP address instance, and a port number as an integer and attempts to connect to the specified IP address using the specified network string and port number, returning a connection object on success and throwing a runtime error on failure
+    - The network string argument must be a valid network type string or else a runtime error is thrown
+    - The IP address instance argument must not be a nil IP address instance or else a runtime error is thrown
+    - The port integer argument must be from 0 to 65535 or else a runtime error is thrown
+- `net.dialIPOrNil(network, ip, port)`, which takes in a network type string, an IP address instance, and a port number as an integer and attempts to connect to the specified IP address using the specified network string and port number, returning a connection object on success and returning `nil` on failure
     - The network string argument must be a valid network type string or else a runtime error is thrown
     - The IP address instance argument must not be a nil IP address instance or else a runtime error is thrown
     - The port integer argument must be from 0 to 65535 or else a runtime error is thrown